 CALM Primary Care Study

-The UCLA Anxiety Disorders Research Center has been involved in research designed to implement effective treatments for anxiety disorders within real world settings and in particular in the primary care setting where the majority of individuals with anxiety disorders first present for treatment.
+The UCLA Anxiety and Depression Research Center has been involved in research designed to implement effective treatments for anxiety disorders within real world settings and in particular in the primary care setting where the majority of individuals with anxiety disorders first present for treatment.
 We have completed a large, NIMH funded, multi-site study called Collaborative Care for Anxiety and Panic (CCAP) evaluating the efficacy of a brief cognitive behavioral intervention and expert guidelines for psychotropic medications; this treatment was more effective than treatment as usual both in the short term and 12 months later.

 In a second NIMH funded, multi-site study called Coordinated Anxiety Learning and Management (CALM) we are currently investigating the effectiveness of a computer-assisted cognitive behavioral therapy program and/or anxiolytic medication for four of the major anxiety disorders presenting in primary care, Generalized Anxiety Disorder, Panic Disorders with or without Agoraphobia, Social Phobia, and Post Traumatic Stress Disorder.
 The CALM intervention is being compared to Treatment As Usual (TAU).
 There are 4 study sites across the county (i.e., Los Angeles, San Diego, Seattle, and Little Rock).
 More information on the study's design is available here.